dacrands/times-app/README.md

 <a name="how"></a>
 ## How it works

 This app uses React and Redux, where each Redux action creator is a fetch request to the API.
-Additional action creators were add to handle loading (i.e., presenting a load screen while the request resolves) and error handling for bad requests.
+Additional action creators handle loading (i.e., presenting a load screen while the request resolves) and error handling for bad requests.

 ## TODO